 Pet dander such as hair and skin cells are deposited everywhere in your home when you have a pet.
 But more than just fur, dander can actually lead to asthma-like symptoms and make symptoms worse if you or your family members already suffer from it.
 If you have pets, the best course of action is to keep them brushed and groomed on a regular basis and to brush them outdoors if you can to keep the amount of fur indoors to a minimum.
 Vacuum on a regular basis to keep the dander to a minimum too.

 Add Plants to Your Décor

-Many people don’t realise that certain house plants can actually improve the quality of the air in your home.
+Many people don’t realize that certain house plants can actually improve the quality of the air in your home.
 For example, having a spider plant can effectively reduce formaldehyde and carbon monoxide in your home.
-Chrysanthemums, meanwhile, are more than just a colourful flower – they can filter out benzene which is commonly found in plastics, paint and detergent.
+Chrysanthemums, meanwhile, are more than just a colorful flower – they can filter out benzene which is commonly found in plastics, paint, and detergent.
 If you want a natural way of keeping pollutants to a minimum, plants are the perfect solution.